 Howard was a more well-rounded prospect coming out of college and offered more as a blocker than Sternberger does at this point.
 Therefore, Sternberger will need to compete against Jimmy Graham for work in the receiving game.
 Now, the Packers could have saved some money by cutting Graham earlier in the offseason.
 They did not, so it appears that he will be a big part of the offense in 2019.
 However, the Packers can save 8 million in cap space by releasing Graham during the next offseason.
 That would open the thing up for Sternberger to be starting for Green Bay in 2020.
 Getting a potentially important offensive weapon of the future in the 3rd-round is a good value.

-Latest Fantasy News
+Latest Packers News

 Kingsley Keke – DL – Texas A&M